-Part A: Literacy: For all persons, 10 years of age and older Part B: Formal Education: For all persons, 4 years of age and older.
+Part A: Literacy and Vocational Training: Question 1 to 3 for all persons, 10 years of age and older and Question 4 for all persons 15 year of age and older.

+Part B: Formal Education: For all persons, 3 years of age and older.

-Part A: Literacy
+Part A: Literacy and Vocational Training

 Question 1 - 3 will be asked from all persons, 10 years and older.
+Question 4 will be asked from all persons, 15 years and older.